 It’s clear that supply and demand are key factors in the gold market.
 That said, it’s important for investors entering the space to be aware that gold price manipulation is also a key concern.

 Luckily, it’s a concern that the world’s gold market participants are keen to address.
-Indeed, early in 2015, the long-running London gold fix was replaced by the LBMA gold price in a bid to increase gold price transparency.
-Though the process still involves a variety of banks collaborating to set the gold price, the system is now electronic.
+Indeed, early in 2015, the long-running London gold fix was replaced by the LBMA gold price in a bid to increase price transparency.
+Though the process still involves a variety of banks collaborating to set the price, the system is now electronic.
 Recently, some market watchers were pleased to see a Chinese bank gain a place on the roster.

 While the gold price may be lower than investors would like, it’s clear that interest in the metal remains strong around the world.
 Those interested in investing in the metal would do well to remember that like most markets, the gold sector is cyclical, meaning that what goes down must eventually rise again.